-An argument can be passed by immediate value only if the argument is one of the following:
+An argument may be passed by immediate value only if the argument is one of the following:

-- One of the noncomplex scalar data types with a known size (at compile time) of less than or equal to 64 bits - A record whose size is known (at compile time) - A data set, implemented as a bit vector, with a known size (at compile time) of less than or equal to 64 bits
+- One of the noncomplex scalar data types with a size known (at compile time) to be less than or equal to 64 bits - Either single- or double-precision complex - A record with a known size (at compile time) - A set, implemented as a bit vector, with a size known (at compile time) to be less than or equal to 64 bits

-No form of string, array, or complex data type can be passed by immediate value in a standard call.
+No form of string or array data type may be passed by immediate value in a standard call.

-A standard immediate argument item must fill all 64 bits.
-Therefore, unused high-order bits of all data types (excluding records and Data32 items) must be zero-extended or sign-extended as appropriate, depending on the data type to fill all unused bits, as specified in Table 4-2.
+Unused high-order bits must be zero- or sign-extended, as appropriate depending on the data type, to fill all bits of each argument list item as specified in Table 4-2.
+(Note that unoccupied bits may be left undefined for records and single-precision floating point according to that table.).